 Sometimes, you will need to reach a little deeper into the thatch with your yard tool.
 This could be the case after failing to dethatch before winter.
 When snow falls on the thatch, leaf litter, and twigs, it will form a thick mat that could be hard to penetrate.

-The Agri-Fab 40-Inch Tine Tow Dethatcher is the best dethatching unit for your yard thanks to its heavy-duty build, sharp tines, and large working width.
+The Sun Joe Electric Lawn Dethatcher is the best dethatching unit for your yard thanks to its scarifier function, heavy-duty build, sharp tines, and powerful motor.

-Yes, just like a standard rake, dethatchers will make an easy task of gathering up the grass, leaves, and litter left after mowing your yard.
+Yes, just like a standard rake, dethatchers will easily gather up the grass, leaves, and litter left after mowing your yard.

 You should dethatch your space during spring and fall before snow falls on the thatch.